LegacyXperia/android_packages_apps_LegacyXperiaCenter/README.md

 LegacyXperia Center
 ===================

-This application provides some useful things to LX users.
+This application provides some useful options to LX users.